-Flower shop owner killed in Belmont Cragin hit and run
+Flower shop owner killed in Belmont Cragin hit-and-run

-CHICAGO (WLS) --A 64-year-old man was killed in a hit and run crash in the Belmont Cragin neighborhood Sunday night.
+CHICAGO (WLS) --A 64-year-old man was killed in a hit-and-run crash in the Belmont Cragin neighborhood Sunday night.

 A close friend of the man, identified as Alberto Zavala, said he owned a flower shop on Fullerton Avenue and had been a florist in Belmont Cragin for 28 years.

-Witnesses said they were walking in front of Zavala crossing Fullerton, leaving an ice cream shop in the 5200-block when the speeding SUV struck the 64 year old man at about 10 p.m.
+Witnesses said they were walking in front of Zavala crossing Fullerton, leaving an ice cream shop in the 5200-block, when the speeding SUV struck the 64 year old man at about 10 p.m.

-"He was trying to cross that's when he got hit by a white vehicle speeding very fast.
+"He was trying to cross.
+That's when he got hit by a white vehicle speeding very fast.
 That's when we tried to go to help him out," said witness Christopher Orengo.

 Surveillance cameras from a grocery store nearby captured police arriving to the scene.
 They weren't pointed in the direction of the crash, with the SUV heading eastbound on Fullerton.

-Paramedics rushed to the man to the hospital where he died Zavala leaves behind four adult children and grandchildren too.
+Paramedics rushed to the man to the hospital where he died.
+Zavala leaves behind four adult children and grandchildren too.

+"They should have been responsible enough to stop and actually help him because now that he's gone, it's like ok, what do you get out of it, mostly?
+You get nothing," said Jazmine Osborne, a friend and neighbor of Zavala.

 Police said the vehicle is a white Ford Edge and may have tinted windows.
 The driver's side mirror housing was knocked off and the front driver's side of the vehicle is likely showing damage from the crash, police said.